Inorganic Chemical Testing Lab Houston TX

 Seal & Ship Per Hold Times

 Seal all tubes immediately.
 Refrigerate where required.
-Ship ClO₂ and O₃ within 24 hours.
-All other NIOSH 6000 series: 14-day hold time refrigerated.
+Ship ClO₂, O₃, and phosgene within 24 hours.
+All other reactive gas samples: 14-day hold time refrigerated.
 Include field blank tubes for QA/QC.

 4